BlueComet4314/Thermometry-Sensor-Instructions/README.md

 # -- PT100 (RTD) Boards

-These boards were designed to measure and read out temperatures taken from a PT100 sensor, which is transmitted to the Adafruit MAX 31865 boards.
+These boards were designed to measure and read out temperatures taken from a PT100 (RTD) sensor, which is transmitted to the Adafruit MAX 31865 boards using a QWIIC JST Conncector.
+The board itself is designed to lever and flatten the white RTD pad against the surface of an object (as seen in image below):

 ### Boards: